Apatran/not_another_slackbot/README.md

 # not_another_slackbot
 Yet another slack bot template!
-Thanks to https://github.com/rapidloop/mybot for reference material for this slack bot.
+Thanks to https://github.com/rapidloop/mybot for reference material.
 This particular slack bot uses github.com/gorilla/websocket for the websocket wrapper.
 Fork, copy, redistribute this code to your hearts content!

 Usage: